nathos/serve-bootstrap/README.md

 What is this?
 =============

-Serve Bootstrap is a super-simple HTML prototype written in Haml that's designed to be viewed with [Serve](http://get-serve.com/).
+Serve Bootstrap is a stripped-down website prototype starting point that's designed to be viewed with [Serve](http://get-serve.com/).

+It features [HTML5 Boilerplate](http://html5boilerplate.com/), Haml, Sass,
+your choice of grid frameworks, and lots of best practices.

 How do I install and run Serve?